elvisimprsntr/siriproxy-ipcam/README.md

 Hopefully the documentation for your IP camera provides the URL for grabbing a still image.
 If not, while I have not found a single resource that documents all the make and model IP camera image URLs, this site is a good reference: http://www.ispyconnect.com/sources.aspx

 BTW, The iSpy open source Windows security camera software is the best I have come across.
-While there are no Mac OS X or Linux version, the source code is avaiable and they are adding mobile device HTML5 access.
+While there are no Mac OS X or Linux versions, the source code is avaiable and they are adding mobile device HTML5 access.

 Installation
 ------------